Chart Color Schemes

 The level of residential development activity in Kin Kora is very low in comparison to the average area assessed nationally by AreaSearch

-Kin Kora had less than one dwelling approval annually between 2016 and 2020, with a total of four dwellings approved in that period.
-This low level of development activity is typical of rural areas where housing needs are modest, and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that the small sample size can significantly impact annual growth and relativity statistics.
+Kin Kora has had minimal residential development activity, with fewer than 1 dwelling approval annually over a five-year period (4 dwellings in total).
+This low level of development is typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that the small sample size can significantly influence annual growth and relativity statistics.

-Kin Kora's development levels were substantially lower than those of the rest of Queensland during this period.
-The location's development pattern was also well below national averages.
-All recent building activity consisted of detached houses, reflecting the area's rural character where larger properties and space are typical.
-As of 2021, Kin Kora had approximately 2406 people per dwelling approval, indicating an established market for housing developments.
+Kin Kora has substantially lower development levels compared to Rest of Qld, with its development pattern also well below national averages.
+Recent building activity consists entirely of detached houses, reflecting the area's rural character where larger properties and space are typical.
+The location has approximately 2406 people per dwelling approval, indicating an established market.

 Frequently Asked Questions - Development